 Ed and I continued our personal and professional relationship until his death last year.
 Among other accomplishments, Ed and I helped to enact a Roller Skating Assumption of Risk Statute in New Jersey; we helped to enact legislation that required injured riders to provide written notice of their claim to amusement parks within 90 days of the occurrence; Ed was the driving force behind the first roller skating industry endorsed insurance program which became a model for programs in other amusement industries.

-Zucker: First, I learned that the amusement industry is a relationship business and a great deal of good work can be accomplished by maintaining and building on established relationships with your clients and with industry leaders.
+My current law practice continues to focus on the amusement industry.
+Emerson: What have been some of the most valuable lessons learned that you've had during your amusement industry career?Zucker: First, I learned that the amusement industry is a relationship business and a great deal of good work can be accomplished by maintaining and building on established relationships with your clients and with industry leaders.

 Second, I learned the power of networking through my involvement with IALDA, Inc.

 Third, I learned that you cannot effectively represent clients in the amusement industry sitting in an office and staring at your computer.
 You must get into your client's amusement parks, roller skating rinks and bowling centers, attend their conventions, and become a part of their industry.
 You can only represent the amusement industry from the inside, not from the outside looking in.